f-osss/TuneBot/README.md

 ## Description
-TuneBot is a chatbot web application built with Flask that helps you discover music tailored to your mood or preferences.
+TuneBot is a chatbot web application built with Flask that helps you discover music tailored to your mood.

 # Installation
 ## Clone the repository